 - 1. Insert one (1) of the power cords into the back of the drop-in charger. - 2.
 Insert the other end of the power cord into the appropriate 12V or 220V power source. - 3.
+Plug the wall charger into electrical outlet.
+The wall charger should be installed near the equipment and easily accessible. - 4.
 Remove battery pack spacer from the charger and insert the entire radio/battery into the charger.
-The metal charge contacts on the battery will contact the mating prongs in the charger to transfer the charging current. - 4.
-Observe that the red light on the front of the charger glows to indicate that the battery pack is properly seated and the charger is operating. - 5.
+The metal charge contacts on the battery will contact the mating prongs in the charger to transfer the charging current. - 5.
+Observe that the red light on the front of the charger glows to indicate that the battery pack is properly seated and the charger is operating. - 6.
 Allow the batteries to charge for five (5) to six (6) hours before use.
 The light will change back to green when the battery is fully charged.